We are here to help.

 Who is Uniform Teeth for?

-Usually 11 years old is our minimum age requirement as most adult teeth have come in at that age.
+Kids and teens starting at 11 years old are great candidates, as most adult teeth have come in at that age.

 Yes!
 Most of our patients have had braces in the past and many have used Invisalign.
 They come to us either because their teeth have shifted back into place or their original treatment didn’t align their teeth correctly.

 Yes!
-Just let your doctor know and we’ll take a 3D x-ray to make sure that we create a treatment plan with your implant in mind.
+Just let your orthodontist know and we’ll take a 3D x-ray to make sure that we create a treatment plan with your implant in mind.

 No problem.
 We can still correct your alignment and bite.